troclaux/peso/README.md

 - [ ] add tests
 - [ ] workflow to run tests
 - [ ] add ci/cd badge

-- how do i configure nginx?
-  - use docker container for it
-  - do i change my current image (node.js official)?
-- how do i setup dns?
-- how do i setup dns in docker container?
-  - do i need to expose a port besides 3000 (next.js)?
-- do i setup kubernetes with nginx as reverse proxy or do i just push to something simpler

 ### done